jonathanwhitedev/santa-quiz/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Voyager.
+  - The footer section includes links to the relevant social media sites for Santa's Big Christmas Quiz.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media where they can find out even more about Voyager and its accreditations elsewhere.
+  - The footer is valuable to the user as it encourages them to keep connected via social media where they can find out even more about Santa's Big Christmas Quiz and for sharing their scores.

   ![Footer](docs/screenshots/social-links-footer.png)

 ### Future features Left to Implement

-- Future features will include a brand new month discovering a completely new culture and country.
-This happens on the 1st day of a new calender month.
-Next months new feature country will be India.
+- Future features will include a larger selection of questions.
+This is curently set to a bank of 15, but could be increaded to literally hundreds of populated multiple choice questions to keep the question bank varied and interesting for users that repeatedly visit.
-- A competion page section where by users can win gift vouchers with flight partners and or travel agents to spend towards their next trip.
-And other prizes including educational books or experiences.
-This page will contain information provided on how to partake in the competion.
-This will again make clear to the user that valid sign up credentials will be required in order to compete.
+- An about page section where by users can find out more from the creator and author of the website and get in touch.
-- Share with us page.
-This page will be dedicated to the user to share their experiences and tips with the country they have visted in previous monthly features.
-This will be a toolbank for new and existing users that can see what benefits were provided by Voyager in the past and what values or experiences they gained by being a member.
-This may include, pictures with stories about visiting a featured loaction, restaurants they visited, meal they cooked, book they read etc. There will be form for users to share their experiences with us on past features which will provide a new link form with extra information and image uploads etc.
+- Questions that invlove even more interactivity, this can be done through animated questions, games related questions incorporating advanced JavaScript.
-- There will be a seperate search page and search bar included for the user to filter searches by keyword or country.
-If the country is not yet listed it will explain to the end user that this will be featured in a future release of monthly drops in time.
-This will be a great tool for end users to find previous features and refreshers if they need the information again to refer back to.
+- A Childrens section of the quiz that would give Children under the age of 11 a chance to partake in the quiz in a fun and educational way with slightly easier questions and fun animations/images.

 ## Typography and Colour